sunfishcode/basic-text/docs/background.md

 Escape sequences can cause a wide variety of side effects.
 Plain text shouldn't be able to have side effects.

+## Deprecated codepoints

+U+0149, U+0673, U+0F77, U+0F79, U+17A3, and U+17A4 are officially deprecated,
+"their use is strongly discouraged", and they have recommended replacements.

+U+2329 and U+232A have canonical equivalents with diffferent appearances so their use is deprecated and it's not recommended to automatically replace them with their canonical equivalents.

 ## Deprecated unit name codepoints with singleton canonical decompositions

 Unicode [recommends] the "regular letter" forms be used in preference